-- 211. The small set of ongoing projects in the core sample would suggest that at least some of the lessons stemming from previous evaluations were embedded in later project design.
-However, with regard to the two main areas of required improvement-understanding of pastoral systems and support of pastoral mobility-change is not emerging in any systematic way. - 212.
-The main achievements in this direction are also the smallest investments, namely support to the World Initiative for Sustainable Pastoralism (WISP) by IFAD and FAO (including an IFAD's grant to IUCN of USD 950,000 over 4 years, ended in 2014), and FAO launch of the Pastoralist Knowledge Hub (USD 800,000 for Part 1 over 16 months, ending in 201589).
-Support to IUCN has been fruitful in the past, for example through the organisation of the Mera global gathering of pastoralist women and the production of the document on minimum standards and good practices on supporting sustainable pastoral livelihoods (IUCN 2012).
-The Knowledge Hub is a particularly promising move from FAO, which could help pave the way for more important investments in capacity building and expansion of the knowledge base required if the engagement in pastoral development has to become more effective. - 213.
-At project level, change is slower.
-The resilience programme in Somalia is unequivocal about the economic importance of mobile pastoralism90.
-However, the ways the programme intends to promote resilience do not seem to depart from conventional pastoral development blue-prints focusing on non-mobile alternatives: supporting diversification (into sedentary activities), intensification (through breeding programmes and crop-livestock integration at the farm level); and market integration [064: 19] with no connection with supporting the mobile strategies known to be the main route to sustainable land use and resilience.
-The FAO project for strengthening resilience in Karamoja [065; 066] appears to replicate the 'technical package' approach of earlier projects, operating entirely within the official national narrative about the region, although this had been described as prejudicially anti-pastoralism by several analysts (including work carried out by FAO itself, e.g. Levine et al 2010).
-There is no engagement with or recognition of contrasting positions (no mention of the Coalition for Pastoralist Civil Society Organisation or the Uganda Land Alliance91), nor reference to recent and ongoing scholarly work in the region (e.g. the several studies published by the Feinstein International Center at Tufts University 92).
-While operating within a similar policy/narrative environment, phase III of the Pastoral Community Development Programme in Ethiopia appears to engage with it more clearly than in the earlier phases93.
-However, the understanding of pastoral systems remains old fashion and unstructured94.
-Across the sample, we could not find a single reference to the 'internal' literature on pastoral systems (FAO 1997; FAO 2002; Rass 2006).
+211. The small set of ongoing projects in the core sample would suggest that at least some of the lessons stemming from previous evaluations were embedded in later project design.
+However, with regard to the two main areas of required improvement-understanding of pastoral systems and support of pastoral mobility-change is not emerging in any systematic way.

+212. The main achievements in this direction are also the smallest investments, namely support to the World Initiative for Sustainable Pastoralism by IFAD and FAO (including an IFAD grant to the International Union for Conservation of Nature (IUCN) of US\$950,000 over 4 years, ended in 2014), and the FAO launch of the Pastoralist Knowledge Hub (US\$800,000 for Part 1 over 16 months, ending in 2015).
+Support to IUCN has been fruitful in the past, for example through the organization of the Mera Gathering of pastoralist women and the production of the document on minimum standards and good practices on supporting sustainable pastoral livelihoods (IUCN 2012).
+The Knowledge Hub is a particularly promising move from FAO, which could help pave the way for more important investments in capacity-building and the expansion of the knowledge base required if the engagement in pastoral development is to become more effective.

-89 The initial duration of 16 months is certainly too short a period to make an impact, but funds for continuation have already been secured from GIZ.
+88 The initial duration of 16 months is certainly too short a period to make an impact, but funds for continuation have already been secured from GIZ.